 You can see the dawn from anywhere.

 Mental health and healing starts with attachment.
-A bond that is equally rewarding for two individuals, whether between a parent and a child, two adults, or among family members, can help us understand our truths, find meaning, and feel fulfilled in our lives.
+A bond that is equally rewarding for two individuals, whether between a parent and a child or two adults, can help us understand our truths, find meaning, and feel fulfilled in our lives.

 When attachment is disrupted, waves of mental health struggles may occur.
-If you or your beloved are in a space of suffering, Dr. Jenna is honored to join you in your journey toward healing.
-She works with children, adolescents, adults, parents, and families.
-Attachment theory and humanistic psychology sit at the foundational core of Dr. Jenna’s work.
-Her utmost priority is for you to feel safe in this space as you explore what has been challenging for you.
+If you or your loved one are in a space of suffering, I am is honored to join you in your journey toward healing.
+I work with children, adolescents, adults, parents, and families.
+Attachment theory and humanistic psychology sit at the foundational core of my work.
+My utmost priority is for you to feel safe in this space as you explore what has been challenging for you.

 As we bask in the light of dawn and clarity, we hope to evoke within you the courage to feel enlivened.